Ultimate Guide to Local SEO for Professional Services Firms in 2022

 Optimize online directories and citations

 Next, you want to ensure that your citations and map data are correct.
 Some good recommendations are Express Update, Neustar Localeze, Foursquare, and Factual.
 If your business is located in the U.S, you could use these map data aggregators to improve your local SEO.
 However, be sure that your citations are correct and complete across all of them.
 Avoid duplicate listing and wrong information.
-If Google cannot verify which information is accurate about your business, it may not index your site at all.
+If Google cannot verify which information is accurate about your business, it may not index your site.

 An improved internal linking structure will boost your local rankings